 The numeric variable AGE is included in the data set, representing age groupings based on data from the CAHPS survey.
-This variable and its response value codes should be based on questions about age, such as Question 33 of the CAHPS Health Plan Adult Commercial Questionnaire and Question 32 of the CAHPS Health Plan Child Commercial Questionnaire.
+This variable and its response value codes should be based on questions about age.
 The response values for these questions need to match the values for AGE as follows:

-33. What is your age? / 32.
-What is your child's age?
+What is your age? / What is your child's age?